 EMDR therapy is extensively researched and widely recognized as effective trauma therapy.

-EMDR therapy in San Diego is an evidenced-based treatment for PTSD and other trauma and stressor disorders.
+EMDR therapy in San Diego is an evidenced-based treatment for posttraumatic stress disorder and other trauma and stressor disorders.

 It is recognized in treatment guidelines published by the International Society for Traumatic Stress Studies,